-The challenge of writing user documentation in an Agile environment
+Writing user documentation in an Agile environment can be difficult

 Do Agile projects need user documentation?

-Ideally, a product will be intuitive, but often this just isn’t possible.
+In an ideal world, a product will be intuitive, but often this isn’t possible.
 In reality, products developed using Agile methods still need user documentation.
 Some of your users will get stuck, and some won’t understand your product’s conceptual model.

-This means User Assistance – the embedded Help, onboarding screens, online Help, reference guides and Knowledge Base – should be seen an integral part of the product itself.
-Ideally, these should be delivered at the same time as all the other parts of the product.
-The user documentation should be included in your project team’s definition of “Done”.
+This means User Assistance should be an integral part of the product itself.
+It’s embedded Help, onboarding screens, online Help, reference guides and Knowledge Bases.
+You should deliver them at the same time as all the other parts of the product.

 Treating documentation as code

-Treating documentation as code means applying software development techniques and tools to software documentation.
-Processes can be more closely aligned with the development process by using the same version control, repository and review systems, and even integrating the content with engineering code.
+Many Agile teams now include them in their definition of “Done”.
+Some teams do this by treating documentation as code.
+This means applying software development techniques and tools to software documentation.
+Their processes can be more closely aligned with the development process.
+They use the same version control, repository and review systems.
+They can even integrate the content with engineering code.

-Collaboration between writers and developers can be streamlined by using lightweight markup languages and static site generators that are accessible to all, even customers.
+Writers and developers can both use lightweight markup languages and static site generators.
+These can be accessible to the whole team, even customers.